- Myth: Excess vitamin D will turn the human body into marble

 Some improvement: 4,000 IU of Vitamin D is OK - 19 organizations agree - 2018

-5. Doctors were rarely been trained in nutrition
+- Doctors are rarely been trained in nutrition

 When I went to medical school, nutrition was not really on the radar,